 Best for those looking to form a new or better habit

 The underlying principle is that there is a massive compounding effect with repeated 1% improvements.
-And in order to make these micro-improvements there are four “laws” of behavior to follow.

 It cuts right to the heart of habits unlike any other book I’ve read AND it gives advice that is not just motivational, but extremely practical, whether you’re looking to give up something or do something better or more often in the new year.